niamhmc99/DemonstratingSoftwareQualityCA/README.md

 As this is an individual assignment I will review and accept my own Pull Requests.
 However, before merging each (feature) branch I will inspect my own work and ensure I have ticked of each item in my Code Review Checklist.

-Before carrying out a Code Review identify wheter this is:
+Before carrying out a Code Review identify whether this is a:

-1. Minor change - grammer, syntax, refactoring code which doesn't require new tests.
+1. Minor change - grammar, syntax, refactoring code which doesn't require new tests.
 2. Code change that is covered by existing test - therefore no new test is needed to be written.
 3. Code change that is new - and needs new test case to be written.